Ninja Tune: 2010–present

 In April 2014, new Ninja Tune signing Kelis released a raw soul record entirely produced by TV on the Radio's Dave Sitek.
 Kelis says of the signing: "I'm really happy to be partnering with Ninja Tune on my new record.
 This is the album I've wanted to make for a long time."

 In May 2014, "UK festival favorite" Mr. Scruff released his fifth LP on Ninja Tune, entitled Friendly Bacteria.
 Meanwhile, The Bug is continuing his series of "Acid Ragga" singles throughout 2014, leading up to his next full-length later in the year, Angels & Devils.
 Names that The Bug has worked with on the project (in addition to Inga Copeland and Daddy Freddy) include Death Grips, Gonjasufi, Grouper, JK Flesh (Godflesh/Jesu), The Spaceape, Flowdan, Warrior Queen and Earth's Dylan Carlson.

 On 2 November 2014, Young Fathers' "Dead" entered the official Top 100 UK album chart for the first time, four days after their Mercury success, debuting at 35.

 On 30 October 2015, Big Dada's Roots Manuva released his 9th studio album entitled Bleeds, receiving positive reviews in most publications, currently holding an 80% score on Metacritic.

-Kamasi Washington debut solo recording, The Epic, was released in May 2015 via Flying Lotus' Brainfeeder to critical acclaim.
+Kamasi Washington's album The Epic was released in May 2015 via Flying Lotus' Brainfeeder to critical acclaim.
 It appeared on numerous 'Best of 2015' lists, including publications such as NPR Music, The Guardian, Pitchfork, Vice's Noisey, MOJO, Uncut, Rolling Stone and many more.

 Bonobo released his sixth album, Migration, in January 2017.
 It was announced on 3 November 2016 with the release of the single "Kerala" and an official video.
 The official video for the single is directed by Bison (Jon Hopkins/London Grammar/Rosie Lowe), featuring lead Gemma Arterton (Quantum of Solace/Inside No. 9).
 The album artwork was designed by Neil Krug (Boards of Canada/Lana Del Rey).
 The album features Nick Murphy, Rhye, Innov Gnawa and Hundred Waters.
 The album and the track "Bambro Koyo Ganda" were nominated for the 60th Annual Grammy Awards for Best Dance Recording and Best Dance/Electronic Album.
 The album peaked higher in the UK chart (number 5) and in the US (number 59).
 In 2018, Bonobo's "Migration" album also won Album of the Year at the 2017 Electronic Music Awards and Bonobo was also nominated for Live Act of the Year.
 Around the release of the album, Bonobo performed sold-out shows at venues such as Brixton Academy and Alexandra Palace.

 On 19 May 2017, Ninja Tune Founders Coldcut and Adrian Sherwood released their collaborative debut album Outside The Echo Chamber via Ninja imprint Ahead of Our Time.
 Collaborators that featured on the album included Lee "Scratch" Perry, Roots Manuva, Junior Reid, Ce'Cile, Sugar Hill Gang alumni Skip McDonald and Doug Wimbish on Guitar and Bass respectively and production from Toddla T.